arielsalminen/responsive-nav.js/README.md

 # Changelog

-`1.0.21` (2013-09-18) - Multiple instances are now possible.
+`1.0.21` (2013-09-18) - Multiple instances are now possible thanks to [@toomuchdesign](https://github.com/toomuchdesign).
 Uses classes instead of ID's now by default, but can be configured to use ID's if old IE support is needed (check the "ie-support" folder in demos).

 `1.0.20` (2013-08-12) - Uses now touchmove & touchend, which means that the menu doesn’t trigger anymore if the user starts moving finger instead of just tapping.
 Also fixes one Android bug and a bug which appeared when tapping the toggle really fast over and over.
 Plugin’s Functionality doesn’t depent on window load event anymore so it works now with tools like require.js too.